npollock14/ChatGPT-Cost-Estimator/readme.md

-# ChatGPT Cost Estimator
+# ChatGPT Pricing Estimator
 **Note:** Updated for GPT-4 Turbo 128k + Vision + DALL·E!

-`ChatGPT-Cost-Estimator` is a tool designed to estimate the costs of your ChatGPT Plus conversation history as if it were executed using the OpenAI API.
+`ChatGPT-Pricing-Estimator` is a tool designed to estimate the costs of your ChatGPT Plus conversation history as if it were executed using the OpenAI API.
 It uses the `conversations.json` file exported from ChatGPT and estimates OpenAI API monthly costs based on token count.

 Use this tool to estimate if it may be more cost effective to use ChatGPT Plus or the OpenAI API.